Skip to main content

 The narrator of the verses is the personification of a drug I am addicted to: my phone.Like many, I have a toxic relationship with it.

-As in Darren Aronofsky's film "Requiem for a Dream," with each passing season, what was supposed to be the foundation for a dream of emancipation and freedom gradually drops its mask and reveals its true nature:a drug that takes control.
-In my song, each verse is a season:
+Just like in Darren Aronofsky’s film*Requiem for a Dream*, with each passing season, what was supposed to be the foundation of a dream of emancipation and freedom gradually drops its mask and reveals its true nature:a drug that takes control.
+In my song, each verse represents a season: the chord progressions grow jarring over time,shifting from a tritoneto a semitone .
+The stable binary meter of the beginning gives way to a 5/4 time signature that evokes the pentagram.
+In fact, I’ve given this inner demon a name: “Soulsnatcher,” inspired by Victorian-era ghost stories and Radiohead’s song “Bodysnatchers.”

 Proceeds from Keep It will be donated to the Association Addictions France.